inthrip/cse15l-lab-reports/Lab-Report-3.md

 What grep is doing here is excluding any files and directories that inlcude biomed as part of their path.
 This allows us to select/look at only hte files and directories not pertaining to biomed.

 2. Useful command-line: -c
-   -c Allows us to count the amount of lines that contain the designated string, I found info on it from grep --help
+   -c Allows us to count the amount of lines that contain the designated string, I found info on it from grep --help.
+I also found more info on how to utilize -c from: https://www.geeksforgeeks.org/grep-command-in-unixlinux/
 ~~~
 $ grep -c "biomed" find-results.txt
 838